comraderoyce/and-wells/content/writing/sql-tableau.md

 Calculated fields will let you set exact names for metrics derived from the underlying data.
 For example, I wanted to do a running count calculation.
 This was easy enough, but then the resulting data takes on strange names in labels and tooltips.
 You can then copy over the calculation from the "shelf" and then creating a new calculated field with the name you want.

-Use `SELECT DISTINCT` instead of `SELECT` to return fewer rows if you only need the unique values from a table.

 # Using Joins

 You can use a `JOIN` in conjunction with a `SELECT` statement to replace a column for your table.
 For example, I had some user interaction information in one table, assigned to their website ID.
 However, this ID is different from the global ID that I was using from other interactions.

 The following solved this by using `SELECT` on the `JOIN` table.
-This wasn't super intuitive to me, but it sort of runs backwards, as the table created by the `JOIN` is what is being picked through with the `SELECT` statement.
-Esentially you create the full table structure and then choose out pieces with the `SELECT` statement. {{% marginnote %}}A bit weird for me since `SELECT` comes first{{% /marginnote %}}
+This wasn't super intuitive to me, but it sort of runs backward, as the table created by the `JOIN` is what is being picked through with the `SELECT` statement.
+Essentially you create the full table structure and then choose out pieces with the `SELECT` statement. {{% marginnote %}}A bit weird for me since `SELECT` comes first{{% /marginnote %}}

 ```sql